Overnight Camp: Girls 8-15 years / Boys 10-15 years

 Overnight Campers they will be matched with a horse/ riding group on Sunday night, according to their riding experience.
 All campers will be given the opportunity to ride Monday-Friday, but no camper will ever be forced.
 These campers will also experience interaction/care for the horses in the form of horse theory and barn care.

-Day Campers will enjoy Pony Rides in our indoor arena 3 times per week (days will vary)
+Day Campers will enjoy Pony Rides in our indoor arena 2 days per week (days will vary).

 How will my child communicate with me?